-Analysis of all tenders is underway, including the second round of mining contract proposals.
-This work is aimed at confirming the key capital and operating cost components of the project, initially determined during the 2009 feasibility study, and facilitating the award of the mining and haul road contracts shortly after an investment decision is made on the project.
+Analysis of mine construction and operation tenders is underway.
+This work is aimed at confirming the key capital and operating cost components of the project, initially determined during the 2009 Feasibility Study, and facilitating the award of the mining and haul road contracts shortly after an investment decision on the project is made.